Greatest Days

 Greatest Days is a jukebox musical with music and lyrics by Take That and a book by Tim Firth.
 It received its world premiere under its original title The Band at the Manchester Opera House, in September 2017, before embarking on a UK and Ireland tour and opened at the Theatre Royal Haymarket at London's West End in December 2018.
 The band was cast through the 2017 BBC reality television show Let It Shine.

-The musical tells the story of four women who were best friends as teenagers and all big fans of The Band.
+The musical tells the story of five women who were best friends as teenagers and all big fans of The Band.
 25 years later after losing contact the four of them reunite to fulfill their dream of seeing the band perform.

 Greatest Days is the second jukebox musical based on the songs of Take That, after the 2008 musical Never Forget.

 Productions

 UK and Ireland tour and West End (2017 - 2019)

 The musical premiered as The Band at the Manchester Opera House on 26 September 2017 (previewing from 8 September) before touring the rest of the UK and Ireland until March 2019.

 The musical made its West End premiere at the Theatre Royal Haymarket for a limited run from 1 December 2018 to 12 January 2019, including a charity gala opening night on 4 December 2018.